GearDownForWhat/BalanceBot/README.md

 2. **MPU6050 Library:** Install the necessary library to utilize DMP mode, available [here](https://github.com/jrowberg/i2cdevlib).
 3. **Odrive Firmware Customization:** To achieve the desired serial speed and tighten the control loop, follow the instructions [here](https://docs.odriverobotics.com/developer-guide) to build and load custom firmware, adjusting the baud rate as specified.
 4. **DMP Calibration:** Use the provided example code for calibrating the MPU6050, substituting the calibration values with those specific to your setup.
-5. **Firmware Compatibility:** The code is tailored for an Odrive 3.6 with firmware from late 2019, without plans for updates to accommodate newer firmware versions due to potential compatibility issues.
+5. **Firmware Compatibility:** The code is tailored for an Odrive 3.6 with firmware from late 2019, without plans for updates to accommodate newer firmware versions due to potential lazyness issues.

 For those looking to contribute to the software or replicate the setup accurately, ensuring hardware configuration matches mine is crucial for success.